 Property managers leasing to finance, law, and tech in the same tower should not assume one pilot represents every tenant’s peak.
 Queue gravity differs by floor culture; scale only after you name which culture you measured.

-Bryan’s team handles routing and tower-specific questions—use the Request a trial form on the Charlotte, NC overview after you read the break room readiness quiz.
-Call 704-258-6494 (+17042586494) or email bryan.zeiss@breakcoffeeco.com for building-specific scheduling.
+Bryan Zeiss handles routing and tower-specific questions.
+Use the Request a trial form on the Charlotte, NC overview after you read the break room readiness quiz.
+Call 704-258-6494 or email bryan.zeiss@breakcoffeeco.com for building-specific scheduling.

 Week-two cup data for property managers

-Capture week-two pours before summer renegotiation peaks—cup-based billing gives property managers adoption in numbers leadership recognizes, not tour adjectives.
-Read the two week trial FAQ before you present to a building committee; timing questions are cheaper answered on paper than in a rescheduled install week.
+Some Charlotte employers run compressed summer Fridays while May tour calendars stack client mornings mid-week.
+Capture week-two pours on tour-heavy days—not quiet Fridays alone.
+Cup-based billing gives property managers adoption in numbers leadership recognizes.
+Read the two week trial FAQ before you present to a building committee.